jhnns/rewire/README.md

 ## Please note
 ### mocks
-Keys should be the exactly the same like they're required in the target module.
+Keys should be exactly the same like they're required in the target module.
 So if you write `require("../../myModules/myModuleA.js")` you need to pass `{"../../myModules/myModuleA.js": myModuleAMock}`.